zbw/qualle/README.md

 ## Usage

 ### Input data
-In order to train a model, evaluate a model or predict the quality you have to provide data.
+In order to train a model, evaluate a model or predict the quality of an MLC result you have to provide data.

 This can be a tabular-separated file (tsv) in the format (tabular is marked with ``\t``)